Charley Boone: Minnesota Aurora

 After leaving college, Boone joined pre-professional club Minnesota Aurora FC ahead of its 2025 USL W League campaign.
 In June 2025, she was named to the league's team of the month after strong performances.
 As the season progressed, Boone cemented her place in the Aurora's lineup, playing in 14 out of the club's 15 games (including all 3 playoff games).
 She helped the team secure first place in the Heartland Division before advancing to the USL W League semifinals, where the Aurora were defeated by Utah United.
 At the end of the season, Boone was named the league's Defender of the Year.
 Her performances with the rest of Minnesota's defensive unit had resulted in 10 total shutouts and only 4 goals conceded across the season.

 Spokane Zephyr

 On August 14, 2025, Boone signed her first professional contract with USL Super League club Spokane Zephyr FC.
 She made her pro debut on September 13, starting and playing 72 minutes in a 2–0 win over reigning champions Tampa Bay Sun FC.
+The club folded after the season in May 2026.